Serial-Studio/Serial-Studio/examples/PulseSensor/README.md

 **Compatibility**: This project is compatible with any pulse sensor module connected to an analog pin on an Arduino.
 The program uses analog pin **A0** for reading the pulse sensor data.

+### What is a Photoplethysmogram (PPG)?

+A **Photoplethysmogram (PPG)** is a type of signal that measures changes in blood volume in the small blood vessels of the skin.
+It works by using a light source, like an LED, to shine light on the skin, and a phototransistor to measure how much light is either reflected or passed through the tissue.
+When the heart beats, the amount of blood in the skin changes, which also affects how much light is absorbed.
+This variation creates a waveform that shows each heartbeat as a peak.

+PPG sensors are often used in pulse oximeters to measure heart rate and estimate blood oxygen levels.
+They can also provide information related to breathing patterns and blood flow.
+The PPG waveform can look slightly different depending on where the sensor is placed on the body, as factors such as tissue composition and vascular structure influence the signal.

 ## Hardware Setup

-To get started, you will need a pulse sensor and an Arduino board.
+To get started, you will need a **heart pulse sensor (Photoplethysmogram)** and an Arduino board.
 Connect the **signal output** of the pulse sensor to the **analog pin A0** of the Arduino.

 ### Connections